LIS-TU-Berlin/SVN-ICP/README.md

 - 📌 The SVGD-ICP in ```SVGDICP.cpp``` implemented in this repository **IS NOT** the original work of [**Stein ICP**](https://ieeexplore.ieee.org/document/9661415).
 - 📄 We have also re-implemented the original **Stein ICP** in C++, which is available [here](https://github.com/msp666/SteinICP-Odometry-and-Mapping).
-- 🙌 This coding project has been refactored recently and it has been only briefly tested.
+- 🙌 This coding project has been refactored recently, and it has been only briefly tested.
 If you have any problems, please open an issue.

 ## :sparkles: Contributors

-We are also happy to call contributions not only on the code but also for future research collaborations from the robotics community.
+We are also happy to accept contributions not only to the code but also for future research collaborations from the robotics community.
 If you are interested, mail us or open a Pull Request!

 <a href="https://github.com/LIS-TU-Berlin/SVN-ICP/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=LIS-TU-Berlin/SVN-ICP" />